FIWARE/tutorials.Historic-Context-Flume/README.md

 This is done by making a POST request to the `/v2/subscription` endpoint of the Orion Context Broker.

-* The `fiware-service` and `fiware-servicepath` headers are used to filter the subscription to only listen to measurements from the attached IoT Sensors
+* The `fiware-service` and `fiware-servicepath` headers are used to filter the subscription to only listen to measurements from the attached IoT Sensors, since they had been provisioned using these settings
 * The `idPattern` in the request body ensures that Cygnus will be informed of all context data changes.
 * The notification `url` must match the configured `CYGNUS_API_PORT`
 * The `attrsFormat=legacy` is required since Cygnus currently only accepts notifications in the older NGSI v1 format.